osuosl/presentation-devopsbootcamp/source/index.rst

 .. note:: Emily:

   Yes most of us are self-taught but I've noticed that things I've learned from others via mentorship are much easier to teach in person.

+  on the
-Also, on the diversity note, having a *safe* place to play is extremely important because when someone's dealing with the issues that plague minorities in tech (tokenism, impostor syndrome, etc.) there are a lot more factors telling you "no don't risk breaking that, even if you might learn something" than there would be for a non-minority.
+  diversity note, having a *safe* place to play is extremely important because when someone's dealing with the issues that plague minorities in tech (tokenism, impostor syndrome, etc.) there are a lot more factors telling you "no don't risk breaking that, even if you might learn something" than there would be for a non-minority.

+  Braindump takes this further, with dedicated hardware and the more advanced students walk through pulling wires sometimes

 - How did we learn these skills ourselves?